joone-org/SentioNova/curriculum/9798851707100/README.md

 > *Example: "/imagine Elephant herd at sunset in the Serengeti"*

 #### Style Keywords
 For the most expressive imagery infuse your prompts with personality and emotion.
-MidJourney's capabilities span infinite artistic possibilities, from 'pointillism' to 'brutalist architecture', 'vaporwave aesthetic' to 'Chiaroscuro', and even specific concepts like 'double exposure', 'neon lights', and 'steampunk elements'.
+MidJourney's capabilities span infinite artistic possibilities, from 'pointillism' to 'brutalist architecture', 'vaporwave aesthetic' to 'Chiaroscuro', and even specific concepts like 'double exposure', 'neon lights', and 'steampunk elements':
   - Define the medium (photo, sand sculpture, linocut print).
   - Describe your desired lighting (soft ambient, neon, candle-lit)
   - Pair it with a color scheme (monochromatic, earth tones, cyberpunk neon)